AndeanROAD/Reports/2016/quarter_3.md

 * Gave feedback to 40+ OAD expressions of interest.
 Decided to support twelve of them (6 TF1, 5 TF2, 1 TF3).
 Started to work directly with three projects.

-* Will have first Steering Committee Meeting later this week (September 29, 2016).
+* Will have our first Steering Committee Meeting later this week (September 29, 2016).